wanx-troopers/wanx-troopers.github.io/ovi.md

 Weights for v1.1 capable of 10 sec generation have been uploaded to Hugging Face.
 New weights can be used in Kijai's wrapper.
 Kijai has quantised to fp8_e4m3fn.
 Set length to 314 frames in `WanVideo Empty MMAuidio Latents`.
+We end up with 241 video frames.

 Note: 10 sec v1.1 model can generate 10 sec clips only.
 5 sec clips can be generated via a separate .safetensors v1.1 ovi file.